pagkly/Zed/Investopedia3/Real Estate Investment Trust (REIT) Definition.md

 There are three types of REITs:

 -   **Equity REITs.** Most REITs are equity REITs, which own and manage income-producing real estate.
 Revenues are generated primarily through rents (not by reselling properties).
--   **Mortgage REITs.** Mortgage REITs lend money to real estate owners and operators either directly through mortgages and loans, or indirectly through the acquisition of [mortgage-backed securities](https://www.investopedia.com/terms/a/aggregator.asp).
+-   **Mortgage REITs.** Mortgage REITs lend money to real estate owners and operators either directly through mortgages and loans, or indirectly through the acquisition of [[mortgage-backed securities]](https://www.investopedia.com/terms/a/aggregator.asp).
 Their earnings are generated primarily by the [net interest margin](https://www.investopedia.com/terms/n/netinterestmargin.asp)—the spread between the interest they earn on mortgage loans and the cost of funding these loans.
 This model makes them potentially sensitive to interest rate increases.
 -   **Hybrid REITs.** These REITs use the investment strategies of both equity and mortgage REITs.3

 **Type of REIT**